-If the label describes known effects when the product is co-administered with specific drugs, with specific foods, or to patients with specific disease states, and if the report does not indicate that this is intentional misuse or intentional off label use, then select a medication error term for the type of interaction, such as those listed below:
+If the label describes known effects when the product is co-administered with specific drugs, with specific foods, or to patients with specific disease states, or genetic variants, and if the report does not indicate that this is intentional misuse or intentional off label use, then select a medication error term for the type of interaction, such as those listed below:

-Medication Error Terms - Labelled Interactions Labelled drug-drug interaction medication error Labelled drug-food interaction medication error Labelled drug-disease interaction medication error Documented hypersensitivity to administered product
+interaction, sach as those listed below.
+Medication Error Terms - Labelled Interactions Labelled drug-drug interaction medication error Labelled drug-food interaction medication error Labelled drug-disease interaction medication error Labelled drug-genetic interaction medication error Documented hypersensitivity to administered product

-Reported LLT Selected Comment Patient became pregnant whilst taking an antifungal drug and an oral contraceptive Labelled drug-drug interaction medication error Pregnancy on oral contraceptive Product is labelled for this drug-drug interaction (see also Section 3.20) Patient drank grapefruit juice whilst taking a calcium channel blocker Labelled drug-food interaction medication error Product is labelled for this drug-food interaction with grapefruit juice Patient with renal failure is accidentally prescribed a drug that is contraindicated in renal failure Labelled drug-disease interaction medication error Contraindicated drug prescribed Product is labelled for this drug-disease interaction.
+Example Reported LLT Selected Comment Patient became pregnant whilst taking an antifungal drug and an oral contraceptive Labelled drug-drug interaction medication error Pregnancy on oral contraceptive Product is labelled for this drug-drug interaction (see also Section 3.20) Patient drank grapefruit juice whilst taking a calcium channel blocker Labelled drug-food interaction medication error Product is labelled for this drug-food interaction with grapefruit juice Patient with renal failure is accidentally prescribed a drug that is contraindicated in renal failure Labelled drug-disease interaction medication error Contraindicated drug prescribed Product is labelled for this drug-disease interaction.
 LLT Contraindicated drug prescribed provides additional information about the nature of the labelled interaction medication error and the stage at which the error occurred.
-Patient with known sulfa allergy is administered a sulfonamide-based drug and experienced wheezing Documented hypersensitivity to administered drug Wheezing See online Concept Description.
+Patient was inadvertently given a drug that is contraindicated in patients who are cytochrome P450 2D6 poor metabolisers Labelled drug-genetic interaction medication error Contraindicated drug administered CYP2D6 poor metaboliser status Product is labelled for this drug-genetic variant interaction Patient with known sulfa allergy is administered a sulfonamide-based drug and experienced wheezing Documented hypersensitivity to administered drug Wheezing See online Concept Description.
 This medication error refers to the situation when a patient is administered a drug that is documented in the patient's medical file to cause a hypersensitivity reaction in the patient.